-Afterward, Bill Cook and Cherokee Bill rounded up a gang, mostly comprised of black men with Indian blood and began to terrorize Oklahoma.
+Afterward, Bill Cook and Cherokee Bill rounded up a gang, mostly comprised of black men with Indian blood, and began to terrorize Oklahoma.
 In addition to its leaders, the gang comprised of Henry Munson, Curtis Dayson, “Skeeter” Baldwin, Lon “Long” Gordon, Elmer “Chicken” Lucas, Ad Berryhill, William Farris, Jess Snyder, George Sanders, Jim French, and Sam “Verdigris Kid” McWilliams.

 On July 31, 1894, the gang stole $500 from the Lincoln County Bank in Chandler, Oklahoma, killing one person and wounding others.
 In the process, one member of the gang, Elmer Lucas, was shot and captured by authorities.

-Just some nine days later, they wrecked the Kansas City and Pacific Express five miles south of Wagoner, Oklahoma, making off with the loot.
+Some nine days later, they wrecked the Kansas City and Pacific Express five miles south of Wagoner, Oklahoma, making off with the loot.

-Continuing to be hotly pursued, Cherokee Bill persistently eluded the posse, for a while, at least.
+Continuing to be hotly pursued, Cherokee Bill persistently eluded the posse for a while, at least.
 His final act along the outlaw trail happened on December 31, 1894, when he acted alone to rob the train station at Nowata, Oklahoma.